An arbitrary-order predefined-time exact differentiator for signals with exponential growth bound: Introduction

+Previous works have proposed exact finite-time convergent differentiators for signals whose $(n+1)-$th derivative has a time-varying bound with bounded logarithmic derivative~\citep{Levant2012ExactDerivatives,Levant2018GloballyGains,Moreno2018ExactGains}.
+However, these differentiators do not have fixed-time convergence.
+Moreover, even for bounded initial conditions, there is no methodology to select the desired UBST for differentiators in this class of signals.

+Recently, \cite{Holloway2019} proposed an alternative design methodology of differentiators for polynomial signals of $n-$th order using Time-Varying Gains (TVG).
+This methodology produces an algorithm with prescribed-time convergence ---that is, for every nonzero initial condition, the differentiator converges precisely at the time the user prescribes.
+Prescribing the convergence time is a significant advantage compared to differentiators having a conservative estimation of their UBST.
+However, this method requires that the TVG tends to infinity at the convergence time, making its application challenging under measurement noise or limited numerical precision.
+Although several workarounds have been suggested to circumvent this challenge and maintain a bounded TVG, they no longer obtain a zero differentiation error.
+Furthermore, with such workarounds, the error at the prescribed time grows linearly with the initial condition

-To fill the above gaps, here we ``redesign" the differentiator from~\cite{Levant2018GloballyGains}, by using \textit{TBG} gains, to obtain a new exact differentiator, for such class of signals, where the desired \textit{UBST} is set a priori as one parameter of the algorithm.
-Moreover, unlike~\citep{Menard2017,Cruz-Zavala2011,Seeber2020ExactBound}, our approach yield an arbitrarily tight \textit{UBST}, and unlike~\citep{Holloway2019} exact convergence is obtained with a bounded \textit{TBG} gain at the settling time instant.
+To fill the above gaps, here we ``redesign" the classic differentiator of ~\cite{Levant2018GloballyGains} by using TVGs to obtain a new exact differentiator for signals with bounded logarithmic derivative, where the desired UBST is set a priori as one parameter of the algorithm.
+Unlike~\cite{Menard2017, Cruz-Zavala2011, Seeber2021robust}, our approach yields an arbitrarily tight UBST.
+Furthermore, unlike~\cite{Holloway2019}, which we consider the closest approach, we obtain exact convergence with a bounded TVG at the settling-time instant.
+This last property is important because it allows us to introduce workarounds that maintain exact convergence with a bounded TVG when considering a compact set of initial conditions and maintain accuracy under measurement noise comparable to the accuracy of the original differentiator.
+Compared to our previous result~\citep{Aldana-Lopez2021AGains} that considers only a first-order differentiator, here we consider an arbitrary-order differentiator and extend the class of TVG we use.
+We also show numerically that these features allow better transient behavior.
+Moreover, we present the accuracy analysis under measurement noise under the proposed workaround.

-Compared to our previous results also based on a \textit{TBG} gain: \citep{Aldana-Lopez2020DesigningGains}, which was limited to signals having a Lipschitz $n$-th derivative, and~\citep{R.Aldana-Lopez2020AGains} which is limited to the first-order differentiation case.
-In both papers, a single type of \textit{TBG} gains was used.
-Here, we present the arbitrary-order case and we extend the class of functions that can be differentiated as well as the class of \textit{TBG} gains used.
-We will show numerically that these two features allow us to obtain better transient behavior and improved behavior under noisy measurements compared with our previous result.